 I fled with my son Ashraf and his family to my granddaughter's house in the Sawarha area of Al-Zawayda village, south of Nuseirat camp.
 The number of displaced persons in my granddaughter's small house exceeded 25, most of them children and women.
 We stayed with them for about a month, then returned to our house in Nuseirat camp.

 Upon our return, we were shocked by the extensive damage to our house caused by the Israeli shelling.
-Several neighboring houses were destroyed, including the five-story house of Dr. Anwar Qoush and a nearby charitable women's association.
+Several neighbouring houses were destroyed, including the five-story house of Dr. Anwar Qoush and a nearby charitable women’s association.
 These homes were completely destroyed, and about 20 people, mostly children and displaced persons, were killed.
 The Israeli shelling also caused severe damage to our house, breaking windows and doors, and causing significant structural damage.

-As we returned home, dozens of displaced relatives, friends, and neighbors who had lost their homes due to the Israeli shelling also returned with us.
+As we returned home, dozens of displaced relatives, friends, and neighbours who had lost their homes due to the Israeli shelling also returned with us.
 We repaired what we could of the house and covered the windows with nylon and blankets.
 Had we been at home during the bombing, everyone would have been killed.
-My sons found the remains of a child martyr from the Shabrawi family on the balcony of my son Mahmoud's apartment.
+My sons found the remains of a child martyr from the Shabrawi family on the balcony of my son Mahmoud’s apartment.
 The area was completely devastated.

 Now, I live in a damaged house with my sons, daughters, grandchildren, and dozens of displaced persons.
-The house remains open to all displaced persons, despite all the Israeli bombing that has struck Gaza for the past eight months.
+The house remains open to all displaced persons, despite all the Israeli bombing that has struck Gaza for nearly the past eight months.
 We still love this land, and we will never leave it.
 We will not emigrate from Gaza even if the occupation kills us all.
-We will only leave Gaza by returning to the occupied city of Ashdod in 1948, the city from which the occupation expelled my family.
+We will only leave Gaza by returning to Ashdod, which was occupied in 1948 – the city from which the occupation expelled my family.
 We hope the war will stop, and a decent life will be found for the people of Gaza.
-We hope the occupation will be held accountable for the hundreds of the genocidal crimes committed in Gaza.
-I have lived through all the wars that Gaza has faced except for the Nakba War, but I have never seen anything like this war in terms of killing, destruction, and genocide.
-We love our homeland, and we will never leave it.
+We hope the occupation will be held accountable for the hundreds of genocidal crimes committed in Gaza.

 Take action now